isimluk/awx-ics-500-27-convergence/README.md

 ### Proceeding without logging aggregation

 It assumed that most installations will forward logs from Ansible Tower to log aggregation system (Logstash, Splunk, Loggly, Sumologic, or other) as described in previous section.
-Although, for quick testing purposes we can hijack the external logging stream and log its content to a local file system.
+For quick testing purposes, however, we can hijack the external logging stream and log its content to a local file system.

 ```